department-of-veterans-affairs/vets-website/_disability/4-get-filing-time-activeduty.md

 ### Integrated Disability Evaluation System

-The Integrated Disability Evaluation System (IDES) Examination Templates page is used to determine a Service Member's fitness for duty.
+The Integrated Disability Evaluation System (IDES) Examination Templates page is used to determine a Servicemember's fitness for duty.
 If you are found medically unfit for duty, the IDES proposes a VA disability rating before you leave the service.

 </div>
 </div>